Jobinjose01/laravel-docker/README.md

 `docker compose up -d --build` build is only required at the initial time

 ## Write Permission for logs folder

-Run the below commands from the  `project_folder/src`  of the project using CLI
+Here you can clone the Laravel project to src folder Run the below commands from the  `project_folder/src`  of the project using CLI

 `chmod -R 777 storage/ bootstrap/cache`